Something went wrong. Try again later

 The direct successor to the Street Fighter II series of games, Street Fighter III features a new graphical style (with more elaborate sprites and animations), a new playable character roster (most of whom are original fighters), and a revamped gameplay system.
 Along with using gameplay mechanics from other Capcom games, it introduces three key features: parrying, universal overhead attacks ("leap attacks"), and the "Super Art" system (super combos that must be selected when choosing a fighter).

 Similar to Street Fighter and the Street Fighter II series, the game's story focuses on a single tournament: the World Warrior Tournament.
 A new band of fighters enter for different reasons, some of which involve the tournament's sponsor (Gill, the leader of a mysterious organization).
-The only characters to make their return from previous Street Fighter games are the two series protagonists Ryu and Ken.
+The only characters to make their return from previous Street Fighter games are the two series protagonists, Ryu and Ken.

 The game later received two direct sequels: Street Fighter III: 2nd Impact - Giant Attack and Street Fighter III: 3rd Strike - Fight for the Future.
 It was later ported to the Dreamcast alongside 2nd Impact as Street Fighter III: Double Impact (Street Fighter III: W Impact in the Japanese version) in Japan on December 16, 1999, in North America on June 19, 2000, and in Europe on September 15, 2000.
-It will also be included in the Street Fighter 30th Anniversary Collection compilation on May 29, 2018.
+It was later included in the Street Fighter 30th Anniversary Collection compilation on May 29, 2018.

 Gameplay